Knee Pain, Stem Cells and Nutraceuticals

 Consultation with a physician familiar with these nutraceuticals as well as the application of Stem Cell Therapy for knee pain is perhaps a sound strategy to further understand these effects.

-Dr. Dennis Lox is an expert in Sports and Regenerative Medicine.
+Dennis M. Lox, M.D., is an expert in Sports and Regenerative Medicine.